Become a Volunteer

 - One-Time Events (no training) – set-up, serve, clean-up at receptions and special events.

-- Arts Admin Tasks (on-site training) – archival filing & office tasks, art class aids, gallery greeter, etc.
+- Arts Administrative/office support tasks (on-site training) – archival filing & office tasks, art class aids, social media marketing, gallery greeter, etc.

 - Facilities Tasks (no training) – general cleaning, raking leaves, painting, etc.